 However, they are also a point of vulnerability when it comes to security.
 This is true even in the most prominent institutions.
 FBI employees have compromised the entire organisation by sending snarky texts to each other, implying bias and possible wrongdoing.
 Hillary Clinton’s campaign was hamstrung by emails found on a staffer’s computer.

-Without the proper security protocols, everything you have achieved could be put at risk.
+Without the proper cyber security protocols and training, everything you have achieved could be put at risk.
 With that in mind, here are three pieces of software that all your employees need from the get-go.

 1. Virtual Private Network (VPN)